lkodinsson/MARS/Basic/PHB.md

 | r28 | 2d10+1d8 |
 | r30 | 3d10 |

-This has the added benefit of clearly indicating the maximum value you can roll (it is the same as the roll value).
-As well, it makes calculating the average value quite fast as it is simply half of the roll value.
-Additionally, whenever you add multiple roll values together they merge into a combined roll value: *r14 plus r8 is equal to r22*.
+This has the added benefit of clearly indicating the maximum value you can roll (it is the same as the roll value), and makes calculating the average value quite fast as it is simply half of the roll value.

 ### Stats